RisingStack/nuxt3-rendering-modes/README.md

   },
 ```
 Note that all above mentioned rendering modes expect ISR can easily be tested in local environment as well by building and previewing the app.
 Since ISR utilizes CDN network, it would require CDN in order to test (e.g. by deploying to Vercel).

-Vercel deployment can be configured to use [edge functions](https://vercel.com/docs/frameworks/nuxt#edge-functions) or [serverless functions](https://vercel.com/docs/frameworks/nuxt#serverless-functions).
-Note that SWR works only with edge functions while ISR works only with serverless functions

-[//TODO]: # (update SWR/ISR vercel based on response to customer service ticket)